Safety is at the core of what we do.

 Questions or Concerns?
-Please call: 800-836-6619
+Contact us at 800-836-6619 or email@example.com.

 - If trees or tall brush touch a transmission line, they can shut down that line and disrupt the flow of electricity.
 For example, during storms or high winds, tree limbs can fall on transmission lines, knocking out power to communities.
 Because a single line in BPA’s system serves thousands of homes and businesses, an incident like this could trigger outages that affect the entire West Coast.

+- Electricity can “arc” or “flashover” from wires, through the air, to trees, other vegetation or equipment up to 15 feet away, where it can cause fires, injuries or even fatalities to anyone nearby.
+Another danger is that electricity from the line can make a tree branch so hot it catches fire, which can threaten homes in residential neighborhoods and spark wildfires in rural areas.
 BPA crews will maintain a 25-foot safety zone between the highest point the vegetation will potentially grow and the lowest point the power line will sag under extreme conditions.
 Sometimes, even though a tree is outside the right-of-way boundary, BPA crews will remove any growth that comes within the 25-foot clearance zone or remove the tree if it’s unstable and likely to topple over on the power line.

 - Keeping the way clear for safe reliable service

 - Farming and High Voltage Power Lines: What to Know

 - Power lines and crops can be good neighbors

 - Landowner's Guide to Compatible Use of BPA Rights-of-Way

 - Landowner's Guide to BPA Projects: Before & During construction

 Safety is first at BPA, and we want to ensure safety around power lines.